 10. Alice Miranda at School by Jacqueline Harvey

-Alice-Miranda Highton-Smith-Kennigton-Jones can’t wait to start boarding school.
+Alice-Miranda Highton-Smith-Kennington-Jones can’t wait to start boarding school.
 When she arrives at Winchesterfield-Downsfordvale Academy for Proper Young Ladies, the adventure begins . . . only not quite as Alice-Miranda expects.
 The minute she sets foot on the school’s manicured grounds, she senses that something is wrong: Miss Grimm, the headmistress, is nowhere to be seen, the gardens have no flowers, and a mysterious stranger seems to be hiding out on the premises.

 But that’s not all.
 Some girls are mean and spoiled, like Alethea Goldsworthy.
 Can Alice-Miranda defeat Alethea in one of three difficult tests she must pass to remain at school?
 Will she discover Winchesterfield-Downsfordvale’s big secret—and make things right?
 Well, if anyone can, it’s spunky Alice-Miranda!

-Alice-Miranda Highton-Smith Kennington-Jones can handle anything including the school girl bully Alethea Goldsworthy.
+Alice-Miranda Highton-Smith Kennington-Jones can handle anything including the schoolgirl bully Alethea Goldsworthy.
 It doesn’t help that the school headmistress Miss Grimm is acting like her name AND is determined to find a way to expel her.
 Never fear, she’s a cheerful indomitable spirit that can win anyone over and accomplish anything with ease and great style.
-There is cartoon-like about the characters in a Ferris Bueller Day’s Off kind of way, but it makes the book especially fun to read.
+It is cartoon-like about the characters in a Ferris Bueller Day’s Off kind of way, but it makes the book especially fun to read.
 This is a fun chapter book series for ages 9 and up.

 9. Leave Me Alone by Kes Gray